Shivaji-137/Astronomical-Software/Readme.md

 ----

-batman is a Python package for calculating transit light curves.
+batman (Bad-Ass Transit Model cAlculatioN) is a Python package for calculating transit light curves.
 It is designed to be fast and flexible, allowing users to model light curves for various types of exoplanetary systems.
 The package supports different limb darkening laws and can handle both primary and secondary eclipses.

 batman is particularly useful for fitting transit light curves and deriving parameters such as the planet's radius, orbital inclination, and limb darkening coefficients.